cocoastorm/xml-lab/README.md

 - Fully update timetables.xml to include all facets
 - Populate all facets accordingly in constructor
 - Create entity model Booking.php
+- Add accessors for days, periods, and courses